 Smart prepayment meters have all the same functionality as standard smart meters, allowing you to view your usage information at any time using the in-home display.
 This can help you to manage your gas and electricity usage and find ways to cut down and save on your bills.

-These modern prepayment meters are also more likely to have smart features to make electricity and gas top ups easier.
-You can usually complete a smart meter top up online or via an app to save you leaving the house.
+These modern prepayment meters are also more likely to have smart features to make electricity and gas top-ups easier.
+You can usually complete a smart meter top-up online or via an app to save you from having to leave the house.
 Once you top up electric or gas on your smart meter the credit will be added remotely, so you don't need to do anything with your meter.

 Looking to switch from a prepayment meter to a credit meter?
 We explain who can switch and how you can get your prepayment meter replaced with a standard meter.